j-frei/docker-gpu-workstation/README.md

 # Docker Files for GPU Workstation
 Existing Docker image templates so far:
- - misit/misit-tf-ssh
+ - misit/misit-tf-ssh-x11

 ## How to build
  - Run the file `build.sh` of the desired image folder on the GPU workstation host.

 ## How to use
- - Example for image `misit-tf-ssh`:
+ - Example for image `misit-tf-ssh-x11`:
    - Example Setup:
      - SSH port: 8022
      - Container name: tf_ssh_gpu01